k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: certain armor would disappear on save/reload under specific conditions
 - Wizard of Yendor's tower overhaul
 - Fix: enshelling tortle feedback
+- Fix: throwing an attached ball & chain at a metalvore and it tries to catch and eat it